-During the first term, the student will schedule a program planning meeting with the Adult Education faculty.
+During the first term, the student will schedule a program planning meeting with the higher education faculty.
 Comprehensive written examinations are prepared by doctoral committee members and are taken at or near the conclusion of course work.
-They are based on material from the overall program, including the books on the doctoral reading list.
+They are based on material from the overall program, including any required outside reading.
 The committee may require an additional oral examination at its discretion.
-The Graduate Studies Office requires that doctoral degrees be completed within eight years.
+The Graduate Studies Office requires that doctoral degrees be completed within eight (8) years.